Bruce E. Bursten

 Bruce Edward Bursten (March 8, 1954) is an American chemist, professor of chemistry, and was president of the American Chemical Society.
-He is provost at Worcester Polytechnic Institute.
+He was the provost of Worcester Polytechnic Institute between 2016 and 2021.
 His research has specialised in inorganic chemistry and metal-containing molecules.

 Life

 He was born in Chicago, Illinois.
 He graduated from University of Chicago, and University of Wisconsin-Madison, where he studied with Richard F. Fenske.
+He was a postdoc fellow with F. A. Cotton at Texas A&M University.

 He taught at Ohio State University, University of Tennessee, Knoxville, and Barnard College.

 He was AAAS Chemistry Chair and an ACS fellow.